agile-lab-dev/darwin/CONTRIBUTING.md

 - Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed (doc changes should be submitted along with code change in the same PR).
 - Run all tests using `make.sh` script.
 - Open a pull request against the develop branch.
-- The PR title should usually be of the form [#issue-number]: Title, where [#issue number] is the relevant github issue number and Title may be the issue tile or a more specific title describing the PR itself.
+- The PR title should usually be of the form [#issue-number]: Title, where [#issue number] is the relevant Github issue number and Title may be the issue title or a more specific title describing the PR itself.
 - If the pull request is still a work in progress, and so is not ready to be merged, but needs to be pushed to Github to facilitate review, use the draft mode of Github PR..
 - Consider identifying committers or other contributors who have worked on the code being changed.
 The easiest is to simply follow GitHub's automatic suggestions.
 You can add @username in the PR description to ping them immediately.
 - Once ready, the PR `checks` box will be updated.